venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/the-ledger/installing-everscale-on-ledger-live.md

 2. Open Ledger Live software.
 3. Go to Settings (Gear icon).
 4. Go to the Experimental features tab.
-5. Scroll down to the Developer mode and turn it on.
+5. Scroll down to the Developer mode and switch it on.

    ![add account](../../assets/wallet/29.png)